 If you are travelling to have planned medical treatment, read our guide to seeking medical treatment in Europe.

 Dental care is free up until the age of 18 and covered to 75% for 19- and 20-year-olds.
 Adults over 20 pay the full costs of dental treatment.

 Dental treatment is non-refundable in Norway.
 Certain medical dental treatment may be subject to a refund.

+You'll need to be referred by a GP (known as "fastlege" in Norwegian) for any hospital treatment.
 For doctors' appointments, tourists and residents pay a standard fee every time they see a doctor.

 Bringing your own medicines to Norway

 Some prescribed medicines contain drugs that are controlled under the Misuse of Drugs legislation in the UK.

 Specific requirements also apply to:

 - the information you must take with you